senchalabs/docs-i18n/guides/events/README.md

 ### Buffer

-For events that are fired many times in short succession, we can throttle the number of times our listener is called by using the buffer configuration.
-In this case our button's tap listener will only be invoked once every 2 seconds, regardless of how many times you click it:
+For events that are fired many times in short succession, we can reduce the number of times our listener is called by using the buffer configuration.
+In this case our button's tap listener is only invoked once every 2 seconds, regardless of how many times you click it:

     @example
     var myButton = Ext.Viewport.add({